kbell152/Data-Science-Repo/README.md

 * git add -A  :does both.

-###Then use the following to Upload the added Changes to github
+###Then use the following to Upload the Added Changes to github
 * git commit -m “message”  :where message is a description of the changes
 * git push :sends all committed changes to the github repository